autistic-symposium/blockchains-security-toolkit/advanced_expert/attack_reviews/top_immunefi_vulnerabilities/cronos.md

 ### EVM and Ethermint transactions

 * Transactions are one of Ethereum's key functionalities, and they are the only thing that can modify or update the state of the blockchain.
 They are signed messages sent by the Ethereum network to every node via the "flood routing" protocol.
-* New transactions looks as follow:
+* New transactions look as follow:

 1. Nonce: an originating EOA-issued sequence number used to prevent message replay.
 2. Gas price: how much Ether (in Wei) the originator is prepared to pay for each unit of gas.